 From a price point of view, True Wealth is the cheapest option.
 For very small portfolios, they will be significantly cheaper than Selma.
 And for very large portfolios, they will also be significantly cheaper.
 For medium portfolios, the difference is not significant.

 If you are a beginner investor, Selma will be more approachable.
 They are easier to use, and they have a significantly lower minimum.
 I feel like the barrier of entry is lower on Selma Finance than on True Wealth.

 However, more experienced investors could profit from the customization feature of True Wealth.
 Indeed, you can tune the portfolio to precisely what you want.
 However, this may not be great for beginner investors since it may do more harm than good.

 Overall, both Selma and True Wealth are excellent Swiss Robo-Advisors.
 For me, they are the two best Robo-Advisors available in Switzerland.
-It is difficult to tell which is best; they are very similar and have strengths and weaknesses.
+It is difficult to tell which is best; they are similar and have strengths and weaknesses.

 If you know very little about investing, want the simplest solution, and start with small amounts, Selma will be your best solution.
 They are easier to use, require no investing knowledge, and have a smaller minimum.

 On the other hand, if you are ready to learn more about investing and invest more money directly, True Wealth is also an excellent alternative.
 They are cheaper than Selma and give you more customization abilities.

-If you want more information and alternatives, you can read my article on Robo-Advisors in Switzerland.
+If you want more information and alternatives, read my article on Robo-Advisors in Switzerland.